EBZebra/docs/edge/source/guide/configreference.md

 	<LogError value="1"/>

 ### LogWarning
-Enables or Disables the logging of WARNING messages generated by the Enterprise Browser.
-If we set this to 1, it enables the following levels i.e. Warning & Error, even if Error level is not set to 1.
+Controls the logging of WARNING messages generated by the Enterprise Browser.
+If set to 1, enables warning and error messages (overrides LogError setting; can be overridden by LogInfo).

 **Possible Values**